1,000+ Opportunities

 Constant Contact - Subscription Form Email Select Publications To Receive Fountain County e-Newsletter Vermillion County e-Newsletter Federal Tax I. D. #: 35-1814927

-Based on current listing details, eligibility includes: Tax-exempt nonprofit organizations serving Fountain and Vermillion Counties, Indiana.
+According to the current listing, eligibility includes: Tax-exempt nonprofit organizations serving Fountain and Vermillion Counties, Indiana.
 Focus areas include health, charitable service, education, cultural affairs, and community improvement.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.